hazelcast/hazelcast-platform-demos/README.md

 #### Licensing settings

-Some of the demos using Hazelcast Enterprise, and some can optionally use Hazelcast Enterprise.
+Some of the demos use Hazelcast Enterprise, and some can optionally use Hazelcast Enterprise.

-If you want to use these, contact Hazelcast [here](https://hazelcast.com/contact/) to obtain a trial license key.
+If you want to run these, contact Hazelcast [here](https://hazelcast.com/contact/) to obtain a trial license key.

 Once provided, put the value in the `<my.license.key>` setting and build.